ISO 27001 Certification Costs

 The 5 Primary Cost Categories

-Internal preparation & staff time
+Internal preparation and staff time

-Consulting support (optional but common)
+Consulting support (optional, but common)

-Technology & tooling
+Technology and tooling

 Certification body audit fees